gonciii/gonciii/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Java,
+- 🔭 I’m currently working on Java.
 - 🌱 I’m currently learning Java,Spring Boot,PostgreSQL,Swing
 - 👯 I’m looking to collaborate with other content creators
 - 📫 How to reach me:  goncagulcomak@gmail.com   // https://www.linkedin.com/in/gonca-comak/